Introduction

 Nine-Card Golf

 Nine Card Golf, like Eight the 8-card variant, uses two decks combined into a single deck.
-Rather than 2 rows, the game is organized in following this way:
+Rather than 2 rows, the game is organized in the following way:

 With 3 rows of 3 and 3 columns of 3 in a square formation.